Rome Catacombs Tour With Capuchin Crypts

 - Drop Off

 Would you like to visit the mysterious Roman Catacombs on your trip to The Eternal City?
-You’ll descend beneath Rome’s well-traveled streets see five rooms full of carefully-organized human bones before visiting one Rome's vast set of underground Catacombs.
+You’ll descend beneath Rome’s well-traveled streets see six rooms full of carefully-organized human bones in the Capuchin Crypts before visiting one of Rome's vast sets of underground Catacombs.
 Roughly 95% of Rome’s visitors don't see the Roman Catacombs.
 Most visitors choose to visit the Vatican and Colosseum while skipping this mysterious gem.
 Don’t miss out on this once-in-a-lifetime opportunity!
 This 3-hour underground tour features:

 Please note: Because some of the sites on this small group tour are religious, knees and shoulders must be covered for both men and women at all times.
 This dress code is strictly enforced and should you not comply, you run the risk of missing parts of the tour.
 We know that Rome gets quite hot during the summertime - please consider bringing a shawl/scarf/sweater with you to cover your knees and shoulders when necessary.